ltran1612/CS579-Reverse-Engineering/shellcode/README.md

 As can be seen from the hexdump, there is no 0 bytes in the code.
 I made sure that there are no NULL bytes by adding a check in the shellcode_tester.c and check if there is a 0 byte read.
 If there is a 0 byte read, then the program exits.

-I realized by adding and removing instructions that the zero bytes only come from the intermediate numbers (e.g: $0x3b) to fill up the 8 bytes.
+I realized through adding and removing instructions that the zero bytes only come from the intermediate numbers (e.g: $0x3b) to fill up the 8 bytes.

 Thus, to eliminate NULL bytes, I did 2 things:
 1. I xor 2 registers to get a value 0 without having to write $0x0.
-2. I combined both the string "/bin/sh" and the code system call code 0x3b into one number.
+2. I combined both the string "/bin/sh" and the code system call code 0x3b into one number to remove the buffered 0x0 byte from the string.
 To get the code, I only simply need to get the lower 8 byte from the register.
 I then pushed the entire number and to get the address of the string "/bin/sh" only, I incremented the stack pointer by one to get pass 0x3b.

+I realized the problem I had last time in class, it was because after the string, there were no 0 to end the string.